-- 1. Press Ctrl + Tab on your keyboard to switch back to floor plan view and return to Floor 2. - 2.
-If they are not already displayed, click Reference Display to display the first floor walls. - 3.
-Select Build> Wall> Straight Railing 🗐 .
+1. Press Ctrl + Tab on your keyboard to switch back to floor plan view and return to Floor 2.

+- If they are not already displayed, select Tools> Reference Floors> Reference Floor Display or press the F9 key to display the positions of the first floor walls on Floor 2. - 3.
+Select Build> Railing and Deck> Straight Railing ...